-As a Vedic meditation teacher in training, I’m thrilled to see so many people tapping into bliss chemistry to combat our “anxiety economy.”
+As a Vedic meditation teacher, I’m thrilled to see so many people tapping into bliss chemistry to combat our “anxiety economy.”
 And I also see the challenge of McMindfulness — the commodification of well-being — where the avalanche of options, including 2,000+ apps, may be creating more stress than they relieve.

 So how do you turn your hmm into an om and find the right approach for you?

 Meditation has always been a personal choice: some yogis spend years alone in a cave, while others prefer sitting silently shoulder-to-shoulder with fellow meditators in jam-packed halls.

 As Bob Roth, a leading meditation expert and CEO of the nonprofit David Lynch Foundation, notes, the key is to get clear on your priorities to find your own particular brand of Zen.